CLASSIC COLOMBIA BIRDING TOUR: DETAILED ITINERARY

 Colombia: Days 20-21 With the snow-capped peaks of Simon Bolívar and Cristóbal Colon towering up to 5800m (19,000ft) above sea level and lying just 45 kilometres (28 miles) from the coast, the Sierra Nevada de Santa Marta in northern Colombia is the world’s highest coastal range.
 Nowhere else on earth is the distance so short between palm-fringed tropical beaches and windswept icy peaks.
 Between these two extremes, the mountain’s slopes are covered in lush forests showing an extremely high degree of endemism.
 A montane ‘island’ separated by a wide lowland gap from the Andes, this roughly triangular massif is home to more than 20 endemic bird species and an impressive number of often highly distinctive endemic subspecies.
 Though large parts of the mountains are currently inaccessible, the San Lorenzo road at its north-western corner allows the visiting birder to see the majority of the area’s endemics, in addition to a wealth of other birds.

 Higher still, we shall concentrate on the Santa Marta endemics above San Lorenzo.
 In dense bamboo thickets, Rusty-headed Spinetails deliver their relentless squeaks, whilst in vine tangles higher up in the trees, Streak-capped Spinetails eagerly forage for insect prey.
 We shall watch tubular flowers for the exquisite but elusive White-tailed Starfrontlet, and we will keep our ears open for the soft squabbling calls of a flock of quietly foraging Santa Marta Parakeets, masters at blending in with their surroundings.
 The ‘bob-white’ song of the omnipresent Santa Marta Antpitta will soon become a familiar sound, but we shall have to work hard to glimpse this phantom of the forest floor.
-Equally secretive are the endemic Sierra Nevada Antpitta and near-endemic Black-fronted Wood Quail, though the endemic Brown-rumped Tapaculo and the recently-recognized endemic Hermit Wood Wren should prove less difficult.
+Equally secretive are the endemic Sierra Nevada Antpitta and the now very rare near-endemic Black-fronted Wood Quail, though the endemic Brown-rumped Tapaculo and the recently recognised endemic Hermit Wood Wren should prove less difficult.

 Luckily, not all the endemic birds require so much effort, and we will scrutinize mixed flocks for the lively Yellow-crowned Whitestart, the smart Santa Marta Warbler and the handsome Santa Marta (or Black-cheeked) Mountain Tanager.